Wenzel/web_monitor/README.md

         --version           Show version.
     """

-The configuration is then overwrite after it has been read :
+The configuration is then overwritten after it has been read :

     # overwrite config with cmdline values
     check_interval_cmdline = cmdline['-c']